Brainiac (band): After Taylor's death (1997–present)

-After recording a solo album under the name John Stuart Mill, guitarist John Schmersal later went on to form Enon.
+After recording a solo album as John Stuart Mill, Schmersal later went on to form Enon.
 Monasterio directs music videos, including two for Enon, and released in 2008 an EP with a new band called Model/Actress with Curtis Mead and Charlie Walker from Chamberlain and ex-Bullet LaVolta drummer Philips; Schmersal makes appearances on this album.
-Trent briefly joined the Breeders and most recently played with The Dirty Walk.
+Trent briefly joined the Breeders and most recently played with the Dirty Walk.
 Bodine became the guitarist and singer of O-matic and Shesus.

 In early 2019, a documentary entitled Transmissions After Zero was released by director Eric Mahoney to favorable reviews.
 This included several live performances at various locations, with friend Tim Krug including New York, Los Angeles and their hometown of Dayton, Ohio.
 The film was released on DVD and streaming on February 21, 2020.

 The surviving members of Brainiac also appeared on an episode of Conan Neutron's Protonic Reversal to discuss the career of the band, the death of Tim Taylor and the documentary.

 In 2022, the band was announced as UK tour support for Mogwai for February 2023.
 These dates were followed by a headlining tour in the UK, again in February 2023.
 In January the band released The Predator Nominate EP featuring never-before-heard demos.